Siim Troost

 Siim Troost (born 7 December 1999) is an Estonian tennis player.

-Troost has a career high ATP singles ranking of 1578, achieved on 23 August 2021.
-He also has a career high doubles ranking of 1379, achieved on 13 September 2021.
+Troost has a career high ATP singles ranking of 1374, achieved on 18 July 2022.
+He also has a career high doubles ranking of 607, achieved on 6 May 2024.
 Troost has won 1 ITF doubles title.

-Troost represents Estonia at the Davis Cup, where he has a W/L record of 0–1.
+Troost represents Estonia at the Davis Cup, where he has a W/L record of 4–2.

 Troost currently plays college tennis at Vanderbilt University.
 He previously played for the University of Minnesota.
-While at Vanderbilt University, Troost played primarily in the 6 singles position.
-He dominated the SEC.